 The enterprise file transfer space has seen a great increase in adoption by businesses in recent years.
 Organizations often have a combination of several file transfer applications.
-The analysts have bucketed these solutions into Enterprise File Sync and Share, or EFSS; and Managed File Transfer, or MFT, which includes Ad Hoc file transfer and B2B file transfer.
-Each of these solutions have been adopted for specific departments or workflows, which is normal technology evolution.
-As is the case in an early market, immature solutions are very rarely integrated with each other, but are disparate point solutions; each meant to address a single business problem.
+The analysts have bucketed these solutions into Enterprise File Sync and Share (EFSS) and Managed File Transfer (MFT), which includes Ad Hoc file transfer and B2B file transfer.
+Each of these solutions has been adopted for specific departments or workflows, which is normal technology evolution.
+As is the case in an early market, immature solutions are very rarely integrated with each other but are disparate point solutions; each meant to address a single business problem.
 Sales or other departments may have EFSS technologies for sharing documents from their mobile devices.
 Moreover, IT may have several Ad Hoc or B2B technologies for transferring among partners or sending large files securely from individuals.
 In many cases, economy of scale can be realized through replacing point solutions with a single, flexible, comprehensive platform solution.
 Mark Egan, former CIO at VMware and Symantec, recently addressed this issue, “What we look for is the complete solution…we have to accept the fact that there are all these other systems that need to be integrated.”

 Here we will attempt to bring clarification to the three major categories of enterprise file transfer solutions today.
 Also, you will learn more about a comprehensive solution to replace these disparate technologies, greatly simplifying administration and integration while realizing economies of scale.